National Catholic Certification Program in Health Care Ethics

 • State the Church's moral teaching as expressed in The Ethical and Religious Directives for Catholic Health Care Services to resolve complex dilemmas encountered in clinical education, practice and research.

 • Identify some of the resources available to health care workers and others involved in the health care ministry which provide guidance for the resolution of bioethical issues.

 Structure of the Program:

 This course is designed for the busy professional, and is patterned on a web-based distance learning model.
 Participants must attend a two-day seminar held in the fall in either Philadelphia, Bismarck or a third city determined each year.
 Students then interact independently with an instructor through a series of four learning modules over the course of the one-year program of study.
 Modules are completed through weekly assignments which include readings and an assessment of each student's theoretical understanding and ability to make practical application of the module content.
 Students are also given the opportunity to interact with their instructor, NCBC ethicists, and peers through a series of teleconferences and through an online discussion group.
-The program culminates with a required intensive one-day seminar of case studies at the NCBC offices in Philadelphia on May 6, 2017 (or on November 4, 2017 for the mid-academic year class).
+The program culminates with a required intensive one-day seminar of case studies at the NCBC offices in Philadelphia on May 4, 2019.